broofa/oshareport/README.md

 cumbersome and confusing.

-Providing a better form for COVID complaints makes it easier for anyone, not just employees, to report businesses that aren't taking the safety of their employees <em>and the general public</em> seriously.
+Providing a better form for COVID complaints makes it easier for anyone, not just employees, to report businesses that aren't taking this pandemic seriously.

 ## Why is this "Unofficial"?

 This form page is not maintained by OSHA.
-It's just a little weekend project put together by a concerned citizen.  <strong>It does create official complaints, however.</strong>  When you hit "Submit", you're creating a real OSHA report, directly in their system.
-(You'll be taken to OSHA's site for confirmation, by the way.)
+It's just a little weekend project put together by a concerned citizen.  <strong>It does create official complaints, however.</strong>  When you hit "Submit", you're creating a real OSHA report in OSHA's complaint tracking system.
+(You'll actually end up on their site once the complaint has been received.)

 ## Can I trust this?

-Yes... at least to the extent you trust OSHA.
-Information entered in this form is sent directly to OSHA, exactly as it would be if you were doing this thru their website.
+Yes... at least to whatever degree you trust OSHA.
+Information entered in this form is sent directly to them, exactly as it would be if you were using their website.

 This form does not store, share or otherwise disseminate any information you